 Artists include two-dimensional visual artists and photographers.The Artist-In-Residence program isn't for everybody.Work submitted must be of professional quality –student work will not be eligible.The artist must be in good health, self-sufficient, and able to work independently after a brief orientation with park staff.

 The Artist-In-Residence Cabin is available for a minimum of 2 weeks and a maximum of four weeks.Artists are required to participate in Gallery Walk.This is an evening art exhibition held on the 1st Friday of each month.Artists will be permitted to sell their art work produced at the park during this event.

-Months available in 2015: September and October
+Months available in 2015: Season is now CLOSED

 Note: Artists are asked to arrive at the Gulpha Gorge Campground by 3p.m. on the day they move into the cabin.